barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

 ## Frontend (`src/`)
 - `src/App.jsx`
   - Owns application state for messages, draft input, attachment metadata, feature toggles, theme preference, and charter preview data.
   - Provides helpers `callLLM`, `runAutoExtract`, and voice/transcription orchestration that call the API routes.
 A new `THEME_STORAGE_KEY` constant persists the light/dark/auto selection while `messagesContainerRef` keeps the transcript pinned to the newest exchange.
+The latest patch also adds a chat command router (`handleCommandFromText` plus `exportDocxViaChat`, `exportPdfViaChat`, and `shareLinksViaChat`) so textual or spoken requests for exports immediately validate the charter and post signed download links back into the conversation.
   - Renders chat composer, transcript, attachment chips, charter preview tabs, realtime voice controls, and the appearance selector in the footer.
 - `src/main.jsx`
   - Boots the React app, wraps it with Tailwind styles, and mounts onto `#root`.